cmang/durdraw/README.md

 Durdraw is Copyright (c) 2009-2024 Sam Foster <samfoster@gmail.com>.
 All rights reserved.

+The BSD Daemon is Copyright 1988 by Marshall Kirk McKusick.

 This software is distributed under the BSD 3-Clause License.
 See LICENSE file for details.